 What most Canadians don't know is they can actually use their TFSA to invest in anything that you could buy within your RRSP.
 The TFSA is a vehicle for investments, not a product in itself.
 If you open a TFSA with Questrade (like I do), and invested in ETFs following a standard growth portfolio of 80% stocks and 20% bonds in 2016 (when you could have a contributed total of $46,500), you would have earned $5,800 in tax-free investment returns last year.

 The true magic of the TFSA comes with time and compounding interest.
 In fact, if you simply max out your TFSA every year from the time you're 18 until 65, you could amass a truly amazing amount of completely tax-free wealth which could generate a nice amount of tax-free, non-reportable income.

 Let's assume the TFSA continues to be simply adjusted for inflation and you will turn 18 in 2017.
-By investing in the Balanced Portfolio (or a similar strategy) every year, which should generate an inflation-adjusted return of 6% annually, you could have approximately $1.4 million when you are 65 years old.
+By investing in a passive Growth Portfolio every year, which should generate an inflation-adjusted return of around 6% annually, you could have approximately $1,400,000 in your TFSA when you are 65 years old.